 - Profile photo

 - Display name

 First things first is to determine if your display name is going to include a keyphrase or just your brand name.
 A lot of brands just go with their brand/company name and there is nothing wrong with that.

 If you choose to use a phrase behind your brand name you can include a keyword that you’d like to rank for.

 For example, a skincare brand could include phrasing like Zoe Organics has done here:

 This is not a requirement but can help your profile to come up in search results like I’m showing here.
 I would suggest using a branded phrase that speaks to the overall mission for the company or what you sell.

 Profile about section

 Next up, let’s chat about your profile bio.
 This section is often misused or misunderstood.
-Even this section should be thought of as searchable and keywords should be utilized.
+Even this section should be thought of as searchable and keywords should be utilised.

-For example, some of the bigger brands don’t utilize this space well at all but most ecommerce brands don’t have the same marketing budget as these giants.
+For example, some of the bigger brands don’t utilise this space well at all but most ecommerce brands don’t have the same marketing budget as these giants.